Canada Bridging Open Work Permit (BOWP): Requirements, Eligibility, Process & Documents for Indians

 - Proof of Express Entry Invitation to Apply (ITA) and e-APR submission confirmation

-- Copy of current work permit showing expiry within 4 months of BOWP submission
+- Copy of the current work permit showing expiry within 4 months of the BOWP submission

 Application Process

-Step-by-Step Canada Bridging Open Work Permit Application Process
+How to Apply for a Canada Bridging Open Work Permit: Step-by-Step Process

 Confirm BOWP Eligibility